 Best for: spiritually-minded, empathic souls who want to build a multi-stream practice, coach, author, online course creator, and Awakened Leader, under one program.

-- Founder access, every student gets a 1-on-1 with both founders (Michael Mackintosh and Arielle Hecht), plus twice-monthly live Satsang and Business Q&A
+- Founder access, every student gets a 1-on-1 with founder Michael Mackintosh, plus twice-monthly live Satsang and Business Q&A co-led by both founders Michael Mackintosh and Arielle Hecht

 - Self-paced format, completable as a 3–6 month fast track or 6–12 months typical

-- Tuition, $1,000–$9,000 depending on path, with payment plans
+- Tuition, $3,000–$9,000 depending on path, with payment plans, and a 14-day refund window from program start

 2. ICF-accredited Level 2 programs (general category)